mzhang2021/cp-blog/_posts/2021-09-10-divide-and-conquer.md

 </details>

 ## CDQ Divide and Conquer
 This final section refers to a specific application of D&Q: CDQ D&Q, which I first read about in [this Codeforces comment](https://codeforces.com/blog/entry/68263#comment-525816) and in the [linked PDF](https://assets.hkoi.org/training2018/dc.pdf).
-The general gist of the technique is as follows: say you have a data structure and two types of operations:
+The general gist of the technique is as follows: say we have a data structure and two types of operations:
 1. Update the data structure.
 2. Query for some aggregate in the data structure.